PapersOfMathieuNls/phd-thesis/09_taxo.md

 f_1 = \frac{2TP}{2TP + FP + FN}
 \end{equation}

-The performances of each classifier are compared to a tenth classifier.
+The performance of each classifier is compared to a tenth classifier.
 This last classifier is a random classifier that randomly predicts the type of a bug.
 As we are in a two classes system (T4 and non-T4), 50% of the reports are classified as T4 by the random classifier.
-The performances of the random classifier itself are presented in table \ref{tab:random}.
+The performance of the random classifier itself are presented in table \ref{tab:random}.

 Finally, we compute the Cohen's Kappa metric [@Fleiss1973] for each classifier.
 The Kappa metric compares the observed accuracy and the expected accuracy to provide a less misleading assessment of the classifier performance than precision alone.